OpenZeppelin/openzeppelin-nile-upgrades/README.md

 ```
 nile upgrade_proxy [OPTIONS] SIGNER PROXY_ADDRESS_OR_ALIAS CONTRACT_NAME

+SIGNER - private key alias for the Account to use.

+PROXY_ADDRESS_OR_ALIAS - the proxy address or alias.

+CONTRACT_NAME - the name of the implementation contract to upgrade to.

 Options:
   --max_fee TEXT  Maximum fee for the transaction.
 Defaults to 0.
   --help          Show this message and exit.